 United States of America

 GIZ can build on more than 60 years of experience in the field of transatlantic cooperation.
-It focuses on exchange and international workforce skills development, nurturing of young talent, and supporting transatlantic dialogue and the establishment of successful networks.
+The cooperation focuses on exchange and international workforce skills development, nurturing of young talent, and supporting transatlantic dialogue and the establishment of successful networks.
 The services offered by GIZ range from exchange programmes for young professionals to fact-finding missions for journalists, politicians and experts, VIP programmes, and transatlantic conferences and workshops.

 To date, well in excess of 100,000 people, including new entrants to the labour market and young managers and professionals from Germany, the US and Canada, have successfully participated in GIZ’s transatlantic programmes.
 They all benefit from the practical experience gained in the partner country and have acquired useful networks of contacts and intercultural skills, which they can draw on in key positions in business, politics and the arts.